HaneWall/Manyfold.jl/README.md

 - k-nearest neighbor method for lifting (using NearestNeighbor.jl) from latent space to ambient space
 - (Multi Scale) Geometric Harmonics for lifting and restriction

+## Acknowdledgement
+Package is inspired by ManifoldLearning.jl and Datafold (wonderful Python package)